-- ¾ cup dark chocolate (chips, chunks or a bar (chopped) preferably 'mint' flavoured)
+- ¾ cup mint-flavoured dark chocolate chips or chunks

 - Place bananas in food processor and process for a minute or two.
 Bananas will look a bit crumbly.
-Stop processor and scrape sides of processor with a spatula.
-Then, continue blending again for another minute or two until the mixture is smooth and creamy.
+Stop processor and scrape sides of processor with a rubber spatula.
+Then continue to process for another minute or two until the mixture is smooth and creamy.

 - Add remainder of ingredients and process a minute or two until ingredients are combined.
 If you want more mint flavour, add a little mint extract at a time.
 Remember, too much will make it bitter.